Mateusr337/Bate-papo-UOL/README.md

 # Bate-papo-UOL

 ## About

-Backend of a chat and interactions app, with private message option.
+Backend of an open chat, with options for private message, message editing and deleting message.

 Front-end in https://github.com/bootcamp-ra/front-bate-papo-uol